abiyani/coursera-downloader/README.md

 $ ./coursera-dl --help

 USAGE: coursera-dl [options] <Resources_Page> <Destination_Directory>
 Downloads all resources from a course page.
-Requires 'aria2c' to be installed and in current path.
+Requires 'aria2c' to be installed.

 Resources_Page                  Either path to a locally saved copy, or URL of the webpage containing links to all the resources
                                 (e.g., 'https://class.coursera.org/algo2-002/lecture/index', '~/algo_lectures.html', etc)